Imagine If Your Stalker* Was Larry Klayman

 There are 183 more pages marshaling precise evidence of Klayman's ethical lapses, and his frightening behavior, and his ineptitude in the practice of law, which we have read so you don't have to.
 We look forward to his inevitable (and not the first) threat of a lawsuit for true and correct reporting on an official hearing into a matter in the public interest.

-*Nota bene, Wonkette believe that Sataki's fleeing Klayman's car and seeking refuge from his rage and unwanted advances shows that Klayman's behavior qualifies as "stalking," per the Department of Justice, which defines it as "engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others or suffer substantial emotional distress."
+*Nota bene, Wonkette believes that Sataki's fleeing Klayman's car and seeking refuge from his rage and unwanted advances shows that Klayman's behavior qualifies as "stalking," per the Department of Justice, which defines it as "engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others or suffer substantial emotional distress."
 Go sue someone else, LARRY.

 Wonkette is ad-free and funded ONLY by YOU!
 Be a funder!
 It's got "fun" right in it!